Curly0208/Ascensio/Readme.md

 ## Contact

-Whilst I am available primarily on [my server](https://discord.gg/DffHKcszfg), please check the [issues](https://github.com/Curly0208/Ascensio/issues) tab on github first if you have any issues.
+Please check the [issues](https://github.com/Curly0208/Ascensio/issues) tab on github first if you have any issues.
 PLEASE DO NOT DM ME ON DISCORD.
+If you have an issue with the list, please join the [Animonculory](https://discord.gg/DffHKcszfg) discord for support.

 You are welcome to [contribute](https://github.com/Curly0208/Ascensio/blob/main/Contributing.md) to the list, however please check the [changelog](https://github.com/Curly0208/Ascensio/blob/main/Changelog.md) before you do.